govsocial-org/govsocial-org.github.io/docs/building/fluxhelm.md

 curl -s https://fluxcd.io/install.sh | sudo bash
 ```

+!!!
+Note
-**NOTE:** To run `flux-cli` from a [Compute Engine VM](https://cloud.google.com/compute/docs/instances/create-start-instance), your `Compute Engine default service account` needs the `Kubernetes Engine Admin` role.
+    To run `flux-cli` from a [Compute Engine VM](https://cloud.google.com/compute/docs/instances/create-start-instance), your `Compute Engine default service account` needs the `Kubernetes Engine Admin` role.
 You can edit the roles assigned to service account principals in [IAM](https://cloud.google.com/iam/docs/granting-changing-revoking-access#single-role).

 You should also get used to running this each time you connect to your VM:

 ```bash
 gcloud container clusters get-credentials {my-cluster} --region {region}